impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 }
 ```

-This test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-exec#L47){:target="_blank" rel="noopener"}.
+This test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-exec#L47){:target="_blank" rel="noopener" }.
 It creates an executable named `ruby`, whose logic consists of:

  - A simplified version of our Bash shebang (using the `$BASH` env var, which evalates to `/bin/bash` on my machine).
- - A call to print the "$0" argument, which [expands to the name of the script that's being run](https://web.archive.org/web/20220923182330/https://www.gnu.org/software/bash/manual/html_node/Special-Parameters.html#:~:text=If%20Bash%20is%20invoked%20with,executed%2C%20if%20one%20is%20present.){:target="_blank" rel="noopener"}
+ - A call to print the "$0" argument, which [expands to the name of the script that's being run](https://web.archive.org/web/20220923182330/https://www.gnu.org/software/bash/manual/html_node/Special-Parameters.html#:~:text=If%20Bash%20is%20invoked%20with,executed%2C%20if%20one%20is%20present.){:target="_blank" rel="noopener" }
  - A loop over all the arguments it receives, printing each one followed by a newline.

 We then run `rbenv exec` with the name of that script, passing arguments which are formatted in many different ways: